 ALSO READSri Lanka refuses Chinese submarine to dock at Colombo, China keeps mum India is new-found love for Chinese travellers and businessmen 'Himalayan Viagra',threatened by fervent Chinese demand and climate change Be careful while in India, China advices its citizens amid Sikkim standoff Shadow play in the Himalayas

+It's, therefore, vital that hotels cater for Chinese travellers and develop innovative hotel services that tap into their spending power, while ensuring the sustainability of their businesses - and local travel industry for the future," he added.
 "Despite many key indicators providing signs of a slowdown in the Chinese economy, this year's CITM found spending on travel increased across all age brackets, with Chinese travellers spending $3,600 in the last 12 months more than a quarter of their income and an increase of 4 per cent compared with the previous year," Chowdhry said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)